-Of course, the more differences to our own world you introduce, the more you need to focus on getting those details absolutely right – but you need to do it in such a way that they almost fade into the background so the reader is instead focusing on the characters and the story.
+Of course, the more differences to our own world you introduce, the more you need to focus on getting those details absolutely right—but you need to do it in such a way that they almost fade into the background so the reader is instead focusing on the characters and the story.
 You don't need to explicitly create and explain all aspects of your world in the first couple of chapters.
-Without some story developing in these chapters your reader may not persevere further into the book.
+Without some story developing in these chapters, your reader may not persevere further into the book.

-Personally, as a fantasy writer, I’m primarily interested in worlds where there are different rules to our own, changes which require the reader to go on a journey: to take on board a bunch of unlikely and/or impossible things.
+Personally, as a fantasy writer, I’m primarily interested in worlds where there are different rules to our own, changes that require the reader to go on a journey: to take on board a bunch of unlikely and/or impossible things.
 That could be an urban fantasy or horror story, where we’re dealing with our world plus, for example, adding some magic or supernatural elements) or it could be fantasy set in a completely imagined world (where everything from physical appearance to personal values, from languages to landscapes, are different).

 So these are the things I think about:

 At its heart, a story is about conflict.
 Without that, there's really little to tell.
 This could be two people or two nations, or even one person or group of people against society or the environment or nature.
 It might even be one person in conflict with themselves: that's up to you: but once you've worked out what it is, you need a world for that conflict to inhabit:

 - What sort of place best showcases this conflict?